Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 * hls.js
 * dash.js

+You can find developer guide how to setup Ravnur Media Player [here](ravnur-player-instructions.md).

 ## Change Event Grid Subscriptions

 RMS produces the same Event Grid events schema as AMS.
 Use [these instructions](monitoring.md) to change your current Event Grid subscriptions to listen to RMS events instead.